modulytic/ws-daemon/README.md

 ```

 The parameter `name` should be the name of a file in `scripts/` with execute permissions.
 The params will be stringified and passed otherwise unmodified to that script as an argument.

+## Running

+Once your environment is configured, just run `npm start` to start the server.